-2. Start the Dahl by peeling and chopping your onions nice and small.
-Put them in a large pot with a teaspoon of coconut oil on a medium heat until soft (this should take 5 – 10 minutes).
+1. Start the Dahl by peeling and chopping your onions nice and small.
+Put them in a large pot with a tsp of oil on a medium heat until soft (this should take 5 – 10 minutes).
 If the onions start looking a little brown, add a touch of water to prevent them from burning, this will help them steam.

 2. In a pestle and mortar or using the back of a tablespoon on a chopping board, crush your cardamon pods until the seeds spill out, discard the shells and put the seeds to one side.

-4. Once the onions are soft, add the crushed garlic, grated ginger and all the spices (half a teaspoon of cumin, turmeric, mustard seeds, garam masala, a pinch of chilli flakes, cardamon and salt).
-Give it a good stir and continue to cook for a couple of minutes.
+3. Once the onions are soft, add the crushed garlic, grated ginger and all the spices.
+Give it a good stir, season well with salt and continue to cook for a couple of minutes.